federgraph/SudokuHelper/SH02/HelpText.md

 The application's main features should be:
 - Invalid cell values marked in alternative color red.
 - It should be possible to add and remove *candidate values* from a cell.
 - Setting a cell's value should automatically remove candidates no longer possible in other cells.
 - There should be an *undo stack* feature, so that all actions can be undone.
-- Then there should be a feature called *named marks*, which can be set for the current undo stack state.
+- It should be possible to set a mark for the current undo stack state, and rewind to that state later.
 - And it should be possible to save the Sudoku to a file, including the undo stack.

 ![SH02 screenshot](../images/SH02-01.png)